 CONTENT TOPIC (TIMEFRAME) ESSENTIAL QUESTION INDICATOR AND OBJECTIVES The Middle East Jerusalem Who defines place?
-Students will explore the local, regional, and global relationships that have defined the Middle East Jerusalem as a place and region by: (1940-1994 CE) Describing the significance of the Middle East the Holy Land to Jews, Christians, and Muslims.
-Christians, Muslims, and Jews.
+Students will explore the local, regional, and global relationships that have defined the Middle East Jerusalem as a place and region by: (1940-1994 CE) Describing the significance of the Middle East the Holy Land to Jews, Christians, and Jews.
 (1900 CE Today) Analyzing how the outcomes of the Holocaust influenced the founding of Israel, alongside the migration of non-European Jewish communities within the region.
+Analyzing the impact of physical geography, nationalize World Worl and Hond.
 Analyzing the impact of physical geography, nationalism, World War I and II, and the actions of international organizations, the Holocaust, and the founding of Israel on Jerusalem.
 Assessing the effectiveness of regional conflicts, violence, and peace negotiations on the Middle East. the settlement of the Israeli-Palestinian conflict.
 Examining how regional conflicts and diplomacy have influenced efforts toward stability and cooperation in the Middle East.
 Evaluating how ongoing attempts at peace and cooperation define the meaning and status of Jerusalem within the region.
 Determining how ongoing attempts at cooperation and peace continue to define and redefine Jerusalem as a place.